Exagor/master-thesis-achten/README.md

 ### Commands to run the Docker containers

 The first command runs the container without GPU support, while the second command runs it with GPU support if available.
 Both commands mount the current directory's `out` folder to the container's `/app/out` directory, where the output files will be saved.
+Add the `-d` flag to run the container in detached mode if you want it to run in the background.

 ```bash
 docker run --rm -v $(pwd)/out:/app/out llm-pipeline
 ```

 or

 ```bash
 docker run --gpus all -v $(pwd)/out:/app/out llm-pipeline
 ```

 ## HuggingFace

 Don't forget to use a login token from the HuggingFace website to access the models.
 The token is set in the ``login_huggingface.txt`` file.